-Participants will be reminded of the Jewish values of community embedded in Israeli dancing: It's ok to make mistakes, everyone holds hands so they can help each other, no one is made to feel less or better than anyone else, it's more about participation than skill, the Israeli equality ideas embedded in how we hold hands, etc. Leader will lead a short discussion about being supportive of dancers of all abilities and invite participants to make the connection to how that can play out in other areas of camp, like sports.
-If no one has mentioned it, leader will make the connection to intentionally being a supportive audience, for camp talent shows, melavah malkahs at some camps, etc.
+Remind participants of the Jewish values of community embedded in Israeli dancing: It's ok to make mistakes, everyone holds hands so they can help each other, no one is made to feel less or better than anyone else, it's more about participation than skill, the Israeli equality ideas embedded in how we hold hands, etc. You can have a short discussion about being supportive of dancers of all abilities and make the connection to how that can play out in other areas of camp, like sports; you can also make the connection to intentionally being a supportive audience as well, for camp talent shows, melavah malkahs at some camps, etc.

-6. You Don't Have to Know A Dance To Do A Dance [Remaining Time]
+5. You Don't Have to Know A Dance To Do A Dance

-If there's time, leader will lead (without teaching) a few more dances, including Tzena Tzena and Ma Navu and may teach or lead some additional dances that are popular at many camps, like Neshika Turkit (pointing out it is sung in Turkish!) and/or Zodiac.
-Leader will lead short wrap-up conversation in which participants can review all the key points of all three workshops, and then finish by doing any or all of the dances they've learned.
+If there's time, lead (without teaching) a few more dances, including Tzena Tzena and Ma Navu and teach or lead some additional dances that are popular at many camps, like Neshika Turkit (pointing out it is sung in Turkish!) and/or Zodiac.
+Lead short wrap-up conversation in which participants can review all the key points of all three workshops, and then finish by doing any or all of the dances they've learned.
 Very last one should be one of the most accessible and upbeat ones so everyone leaves on a high note!